vikashyap/DigitalPlanner/README.md

 - `react-hook-form`: Library for managing form state and validations.
 [Link to react-hook-form](https://react-hook-form.com/).
 - `superstruct`: Enhances typing and validation for forms.
 [Link to superstruct](https://docs.superstructjs.org/).
 - `recharts`: Used for creating charts within the application.
 [Link to Recharts](https://recharts.org/en-US).
+- `Tailwindcss`: Used for giving the styles to the application.
+[Link to TailwindCss](https://tailwindcss.com/).

 ## Available Scripts